Hygroton Tablets is a brand of medicine containing the active ingredient chlortalidone.

 When you must not take it

-- Any other medicines with a similar structure (for example: thiazide diuretics or sulfa drugs)
+- any other medicines with a similar structure (e.g. thiazide diuretics or sulfur drugs).

 Some of the symptoms of an allergic reaction may include:

-If you are not sure whether any of the above medical conditions apply to you, ask your doctor.
+If you are not sure whether any of the above medical conditions apply to you, ask your doctor or pharmacist.

 Before you start to take it

-- Milder forms of kidney or liver trouble
+- any form of kidney or liver trouble

 Your doctor may want to take special precautions if you have any of the above conditions.